 During the heat of the summer, it’s important to keep your vehicle in great shape — not just inside, but outside too.
 While routine engine and oil maintenance is common, many drivers forget to take care of other important aspects, especially the tires.

 Humidity and heat can do a number to your tires — drying them out, deteriorating them, increasing their pressure, and increasing their sensitivity to damage.
 To ensure your vehicle is ready for the hot asphalt, we’ve even created a handy acronym to help you remember how to take good care of your tires this summer.

-Use the Acronym T.I.R.E. to Prepare for Summer Heat
+Use the acronym T.I.R.E. to prepare for summer heat

 Have your vehicle examined by a mechanic to ensure the alignment is centered and the wheels are balanced.
 Keeping an eye on your tires will help you catch problems before they catch you.